Carl Bell (musician)

 Carl William Bell (born January 9, 1967) is an American songwriter, record producer, arranger, engineer, and mixer.
-He founded the multi-platinum selling hard rock band Fuel in 1989, serving as the principal lyricist, lead guitarist, and record producer for the band during its inception and peak commercial success.
-He has written singles such as "Shimmer", "Hemorrhage (In My Hands)", and "Bad Day" as well as many other songs.
-He also co-produced all Fuel records including the Grammy nominated Natural Selection (2003).
-Although often a backing vocalist for the band, Bell never performed as a lead singer until releasing his first solo project in 2017.
+He founded the Pennsylvania-based hard rock band Fuel in 1989, for which he served as principal lyricist, lead guitarist, and producer.
+He has written the band's singles including "Shimmer", "Hemorrhage (In My Hands)", and "Bad Day".
+He has also co-produced each of Fuel's albums, including the Grammy Award-nominated Natural Selection (2003).
+Although often a backing vocalist for the band, Bell had yet to perform as a lead vocalist until the release of his first solo project in 2017.

 Fuel

-"Hemorrhage (In My Hands)" was the No. 1 Active Rock song for 13 weeks and became the No. 5 Rock Song of the Decade, according to Billboard's Best of the 2000s Rock Songs Charts.
+"Hemorrhage (In My Hands)" was the No. 1 Active Rock song for 12 weeks and became the No. 5 Rock Song of the Decade, according to Billboard's Best of the 2000s Rock Songs Charts.

 In 2013, "Hemorrhage (In My Hands)" became the No. 6 Alternative Rock song of the past 25 years, according to Billboard's Alternative Chart 25th Anniversary: Top 100 Songs.